cmark0v/linux_hax/linuxhax.rst

 then make an initial commit to master to make sure it works

-pull requests seem like a thing you dont want to do without a web interface like github
+without a web interface of some sort, pull requests don't really function or exist as a feature for pactical and technical reasons

 git client side
 ===============